X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 If the mouse has not been enabled via `mouse_config`, no mouse data is polled.

-This call is mainly useful when overriding the default KERNAL ISR.
+This call is mainly useful when overriding the default KERNAL IRQ handler, and since this function is not re-entrant safe, it is unsafe to call outside of an interrupt handler if interrupts are enabled and the default KERNAL IRQ handler is in place.

 ---